tdspora/syngen/README.md

 # Syngen

 Syngen is an unsupervised tabular data generation tool.
 It is useful for generation of test data with a given table as a template.
 Most datatypes including floats, integers, datetime, text, categorical, binary are supported.
 The linked tables i.e., tables sharing a key can also be generated using the simple statistical approach.
+The source of data might be in CSV, Avro format and should be located locally.

 The tool is based on the variational autoencoder model (VAE).
 The Bayesian Gaussian Mixture model is used to further detangle the latent space.